 But it’s super frustrating to pack up for a day in Barton Creek day only to find out that there isn’t enough water to swim.
 Check out the Barton Creek water levels below based on water flow at Lost Creek and Mopac/Loop 360.
 If Barton Creek isn’t flowing, it’s likely that the other rain-fed creeks aren’t flowing as well (like Bull Creek).
 In that case, try one the many rivers or spring-fed swimming options.
 Emma Long Park or Barton Springs are two great examples.

-Above Mopac/360: Water is good for swimming* including Sculpture Falls, Twin Falls, etc.
+Above Mopac/360: Water is low, but still moving in spots* including Sculpture Falls, Twin Falls, etc.

-Below Mopac/360: Water is good for swimming* including Gus Fruth, Cambell’s Hole, etc.
+Below Mopac/360: Not enough water for swimming* including Gus Fruth, Cambell's Hole, etc.

 *Based on USGS flow gauges located at Lost Creek and Mopac/Loop 360: